Nick-Liou/Gem5/Second_Assignment/README.md

 From this data, we confirm our prediction that the most high-spec CPUs have a very large cost compared to the speedup they provide, and thus have a small PCR.
 The best configurations are a result of more fine-tuned architectural choices.

+For better and more accurate conclusions, here are a few things we could have done differently:
+- Running the simulations all the way to the end (in the above benchmarks, we only allowed gem5 to run up to 100000000 instructions).
+- Running a larger number and variety of benchmarks, that accurately represent the average workload of a modern system.
+- Directly use the PCR metric to choose which configurations to explore, instead of using CPI.